Conformity Assessment Program

 2. Initial Verification: This is the first official inspection of a newly installed commercial device by a regulatory official.
 These inspections serve as a means to verify that production devices and many of their features remain in compliance with Handbook 44 and that information provided on the NTEP certification remains correct.
+A copy of the Initial Verification Forms can be found here.
 Report irregularities to firstname.lastname@example.org.

 3. Verified Conformity Assessment Program (VCAP): Initial verification cannot verify if ongoing production is in compliance with Handbook 44 influence factor requirements.
 VCAP is a program whereby holders of Certificates of Conformance for weighing devices demonstrate to second or third party auditors that proper procedures and documentation exist to ensure ongoing production complies with these influence factor requirements.